-Welcome to the International Science Teaching Foundation
+The International Science Teaching Foundation

-The Science Bits projectThe goal of the Science Bits project is to provide teachers with tools that promote a high quality science education.
-This common goal is shared by everyone in the Science Bits team—a multidisciplinary team of science teachers, educators, video editors and multimedia professionals from all around the world who work within the framework of the International Science Teaching Foundation.
+The goal of the Science Bits and Math Bits is to provide teachers with resources and tools that promote high-quality STEM education based on research in science and math teaching, as well as cognitive psychology.
+This common goal is shared by everyone involved in these projects—a multidisciplinary team of researchers, science and math teachers, IT developers, and multimedia professionals from all around the world who work within the framework of the International Science Teaching Foundation.

-Science Bits adheres to the constructivist 5E learning model, which promotes real understanding and engages students in science learning while helping them understand the relevance of science to their lives.
-Its lessons are clearly structured around the 5E model, meticulously argued at a pedagogical level and enriched with a wide array of multimedia learning objects designed to capture the attention of digital native students and enhance their learning experience.
-Science Bits wants to play an active role in promoting the change from a transmission educational model, based on the transmission of facts from teacher to learner, to a constructivist one, based on inquiry, discovery and learning-by-doing.
-And the best way to bring about this change is to empower teachers with user-friendly tools of great educational potential, and to do so at an international level.
+Science Bits and Math Bits want to play an active role in promoting the change from a transmission educational model, based on the transmission of facts from teacher to learner, to a constructivist one, based on reflection, guided inquiry and learning-by-doing.
+And the best way to bring about this change is to empower teachers with easy-to-use tools with great educational potential and to do it at an international level.

-Because Science is not a body of immutable facts that must be memorized, but rather an exciting way of obtaining new knowledge and understanding the world around us.
+"Because Science and Math are not a body of immutable facts that must be memorized, but rather an exciting way of obtaining new knowledge and understanding the world around us."